cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Status Codes
      - Description
    * - ``200 OK``
-     - The stream was successfully truncated
+     - The Stream was successfully truncated
    * - ``404 Not Found``
      - The Stream ``<stream-id>`` does not exist